Establishing Moderators and Biosignatures of Antidepressant Response for Clinical Care (EMBARC)

 Start-up (Months 1-6): We will: (1) complete study manuals; (2) establish training/QC procedures; (3) pilot test data management; (4) distribute medications; (5) hire/train study personnel (6) obtain iRB approvals.

 enrollment and intervention (Months 7-40): Study enrollment will begin at all 4 CSs after start-up, enrolling 400 participants over the ensuing 2.5 years.
 Patients will enter a 16-week treatment period with Stage 1 Treatment Phase being completed in the first 8 weeks and Stage 2 Treatment Phase completed in the next 8 weeks.

 Data analysis and Reporting of Primary analyses (Months 41-48): The last participant will enter Stage 1 Treatment Phase at month 36, and will complete Stage 2 Treatment Phase at month 40.
 Final manuscripts reporting primary results will be submitted for publication by month 45.

 of note, citalopram was the original SSRi chosen for this study.
 However, given recent FDa labeling changes due to increased cardiovascular risks, investigators decided to switch to SeRT for the evaluable sample.
 However, recruitment of a small subgroup of subjects (approximately 3 per site) for study feasibility assessments had been initiated prior to the FDa labeling changes for citalopram. as such, the eMBaRC Steering Committee decided to continue to utilize citalopram for the feasibility sample within FDa dosing guidelines with appropriate monitoring.

-an ancillary sub-study was also added to collect additional biomarker data (actigraph data and leukocytes) on eMBaRC subjects at uTSW.
+(1) To collect additional biomarker data (actigraph data and leukocytes) on eMBaRC subjects at uTSW

 * Adults, age 18-65